We’ll spare you the pain and worry that comes with ingrown toenail removal. At Texas Foot Surgeons, we specialize in this common problem.

 Ingrown toenails are very common and are easily treatable in most cases.
 An ingrown toenail occurs when the nail has grown into the skin on the side of the toenail bed, causing pain and inflammation.
 This happens most often on the big toe but could be on any of the toes where the nail hasn’t been cut correctly, the toes have been crowded in shoes or there has been repeated trauma to the feet.

-At Texas Foot Surgeons, our Board Certified foot and ankle specialists can help patients of all ages with ingrown toenail removal.
-Treatment includes removing the ingrown portion of the nail and, if needed, prescribe a topical or oral medication to treat any infection.
-If ingrown nails are a chronic problem, our physicians can perform a procedure to permanently prevent ingrown nails.
+The type of toenail surgery recommended depends on your current health status, if infection is present and your history of ingrown toenail.
+Most frequently, ingrown toenail removal includes a simple excision of the ingrown portion of the nail and, if needed, a topical or oral antibiotic medication to treat any infection.
+If ingrown toenails are a chronic problem for you, our foot specialists perform a procedure to permanently prevent ingrown toenails from recurring.
 The corner of the nail that is ingrown, along with the matrix, or root of the nail area are removed by use of chemical matrixectomy.
 Local anesthetic is used for the patients comfort.